sf-wdi-22-23/tic-tac-toe/README.md

 ## How to Get Started
 1. Use `index.html` as your starting point on this project.
 There is already some starter code in `index.html`, `style.css`, and `ticTacToe.js`.
 Make sure you link your CSS and JavaScript files to your `index.html`.

 2. Test that your CSS and JavaScript files are linked to your `index.html` by adding an alert to `ticTacToe.js` and opening `index.html` in the browser.
-You should see some CSS styling already applied from the starter code, and you should also see your alert message pop up.
+You should see an empty tic-tac-toe game board, and you should also see your alert message pop up.

 3. The next step is to create the tic-tac-toe game-play with JavaScript:
 	* First locate DOM elements before trying to use them in your app.
 Think about using `querySelector` or `querySelectorAll` to locate your target elements.
 Try this in your console to make sure your selection works.